 The phrase "we live in dynamic times" has never had as big of meaning as in 2020.
 The conditions of the pandemic have led to a change in every aspect of consumer and business habits.
 Physical communication not only became secondary ad interim but is also considered a condition for danger, synonymous with risk and irresponsibility in both personal and business contexts.
 The abbreviation 3 "D" - disinfection, discipline and distance, is becoming one of the most common and recognizable worldwide.
 Both companies and consumers have been faced with a huge challenge in terms of the limits of their adaptability.
 The already established practices and relationships had to be maintained, but the question was, how?
 With physical contact kept to a minimum, the communication environment shifted solely to the Internet.
-This allowed the companies with a substantial online presence to evolve from innovators to architects of one of their most important sustainable competitive advantages.
-This article aims to outline the increasingly important role of online identity and the realization of a business that operates in a pandemic, as these are businesses that are considered responsible and adaptive nowadays - they offer their users the opportunity to exchange information in a way relevant to the situation.
+This allowed the companies with a substantial online presence to evolve from innovators to architects of one of their most important role of online identity and the realization of a business that operates in a pandemic, as these are businesses that are considered of a business that operates in a pandemic, as these are businesses that are considered responsible and adaptive nowadays - they offer their users the opportunity to exchange information in a way relevant to the situation.